nrfconnect/sdk-nrf/samples/nrf5340/empty_app_core/README.rst

    :local:
    :depth: 2

-This sample can be used to run an application on the network core of the nRF5340 when there is no need for the working application core.
+You can use this sample to run an application on the network core of the nRF5340 when there is no need for the working application core.

+Requirements
+************

+The sample supports the following development kit:

+.. table-from-rows:: /includes/sample_board_rows.txt
+   :header: heading
+   :rows: nrf5340dk_nrf5340_cpuapp

 Overview
 ********

-The sample has minimal Zephyr configuration: no multithreading, no clock, no MPU, no device drivers.
+The sample has a minimal Zephyr configuration: no multithreading, no clock, no MPU, no device drivers.
-It does the following things:
+It does the following:

 * During system initialization: